ZhuHuiBeiShaDiao/osh_sdk/README.md

 ## Credits

+* d3x for vmt hooking
-* eternity for the renderer
+* eternity for the renderer and part of the input handling
 * wzn for sigscan
-* KN4CK3R for oshgui
+* KN4CK3R (https://www.oldschoolhack.me/) for oshgui and part of the input handling
 * me for putting this together